BhanuKiranChaluvadi/reference/PLC/tips.md

 ## Color Coding
+### PLC

-When navigating through the TeamViewer interface to monitor or configure your EtherCAT terminals, follow this path: **Devices > EtherCAT > Term X > Term Y > Drop Down Menu**.
+When configuring your EtherCAT terminals, follow this path: **Devices > EtherCAT > Term X > Term Y > Drop Down Menu**.
 Here, you will encounter various colored boxes, each representing a different type of information:

 - **Yellow:** Represents **inputs**.
 This color indicates data traveling from the terminal to the PLC (Programmable Logic Controller).
 - **Red:** Signifies **outputs**.
 It shows when the output to PLC is written back to the terminal, denoting data movement from the PLC to the terminal.
 - **Green:** Indicates **status** information about the terminal or connection.
 And it is Acyclic.

+### HMI
+This explaing the color schema of various variable the you encounter in Beckhoff HMI
+- **S Blue:** S repesents the server symbol.
+These are linked symbols (read/write) to PLC code.
+- **C Green** C stands for HMI controls.
+We are using a property of the HMI Controls from the beckoff.
+Control interface properties like button background color etc.
+- **P yellow** P Stands for parameters.
+These are the input and ouput params for a function.

 ## Arrow Navigation